M0stafa077/Linux-Kernel-Modules/README.md

 # Linux-Kernel-Modules
-Some modules to linux kernel.
+Some modules for linux kernel.